top of page

 To be precise, it was the "little horn" of Dan 7:25.

 The apostle Paul was a Pharisee and as such was well schooled in the Old Testament Scriptures.
-When he wrote about the "man of sin" in II Thessalonians, he wasn't talking about something new, rather he was referring back to the prophecies in Daniel 7 regarding the "little horn".
-This little horn was prophesied to emerge among ten horns or powers that were going to come out of the seventh head of the Beast.
+When he wrote about the "man of sin" in II Thessalonians, he wasn't talking about something new; rather, he was referring back to the prophecies in Daniel 7 regarding the "little horn".
+This little horn was prophesied to emerge among ten horns, or powers, that would arise out of the seventh head of the Beast.

-Paul then continues to explain (in verse 7) that "he who (the power which) now letteth (restrains), will let (restrain) until he (it) is taken out of the way".
-In other words, the sixth head of the Beast powers that rule Jerusalem, Rome, had to be taken out of the way before the seventh head, Mecca/Medina, could emerge, and afterwards its ten horns, during which the "time, times and dividing of time" of the "little horn" would occur.
+Paul then explains (in verse 7) that "he who (that which) now restrains will do so until he (it) is taken out of the way".
+In other words, the sixth head of the Beast powers that rule Jerusalem, i.e. Rome, had to be taken out of the way (be conquered) before the seventh head, Mecca/Medina, would be in place, and be followed by its ten horns, during which period the "time, times and dividing of time" of the "little horn" would commence.
+See the page “DANIEL 7 & 8 - JERUSALEM’S CONQUERORS” for more on this.

 These dates can all be seen on the chart on the "HOME" page.

-II Thessalonians goes on to state that God allowed the deception of false Christianity to emerge, as a test to His people.
-The office of the "man of sin" itself, one person ruling the Church, leads to such a person becoming an idol to people, and therefore places him in direct competition with Jesus Christ.
-History unequivocally shows the immeasurable evil inflicted by the "man of sin".
+In II Thessalonians it states that God allowed the deceptions of false Christianity to emerge as a test for His people.
+The office of the "man of sin", i.e. one person ruling the Church, leads to such a person being viewed as an idol, in direct competition with Jesus Christ.
+History unequivocally shows the immeasurable evil perpetrated by those occupying the office of the "man of sin".

-Just because a person comes with certain elements of Biblical truth, doesn't mean he should be followed in all he says and does, without question.
+Just because a person comes with certain elements of Biblical truth, doesn't mean that he (or she) should become sole leader.
+This has been the way in which many people in God's Church have been deceived.

-This is also how people in God's Church can be, and have been deceived.
-The Laodicean era of God's Church has unfortunately adopted far more tenets from Catholicism than most brethren realise.
+This Laodicean era has unfortunately seen the adoption of far more tenets of Catholicism than most brethren realise.
 See the page "THE CATHOLIC CHURCH OF GOD" for more information.

-II Thessalonians 2:8 indicates that Christ will destroy the office of the "man of sin" at His return.
+In II Thessalonians 2:8 we learn that Christ will destroy the office of the "man of sin" at His return.

-As well as identifying the "man of sin" in II Thes 2:3 as the Papacy, it is also perfectly logical to conclude that this same office of the Papacy is synonymous with "the Antichrist" mentioned in I John 2:18, and "the false Prophet" in Rev 16:1319:20 and 20:10.
+As well as identifying the "man of sin" in II Thes 2:3 as the Papacy, it is also logical to conclude that the office of the Papacy is synonymous with "the Antichrist" mentioned in I John 2:18, and "the false Prophet" in Rev 16:13, 19:20 and 20:10.

 bottom of page